Certificate in Egyptology

 M.S.
 2012, University of New Mexico

-Ph.D., 2013, Fordham University
+Ph.D.
+2013, Fordham University

-Kate Liszka, Associate Professor
+Kate Liszka, Professor of History

-B.A.
-2001, M.A.
+M.A.
 2007, Ph.D.
 2012, University of Pennsylvania

-Jeremy Murray, Associate Professor
+Jeremy Murray, Professor of History

 B.A.
 2001, SUNY at Albany